ratwolfzero/hopalong_python/README.md

 The program asks for the parameters a, b, c and num (number of iterations).
 Num must be entered as an integer e.g. 1000000 or 1_000_000.
 The parameters a, b and c can be entered in floating point or integer format.

-Latest code improvements see Development Folder.
+Latest code changes see Development Folder xxx_dev.py

 @njit
 def custom_sign(x):